We asked, you said, we did

 We Did

-At the meeting of the 03/12/2024 - Environment, Climate Emergency and Transport Committee, the proposed changes to Parking Charges were approved.
+At 16/06/2025 - Environment, Climate Emergency and Transport Committee meeting, the project was approved.

 We Asked